maanh96/8weeksqlchallenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

     -- inner join pizza_toppings to get toppings name -- use case for each toppings in case of none, exclusion (not appear), extra (2x) -- order by toppings name
--- use case to create order_details
+-- concat pizza name with toppings to create ingredient_list

 WITH cte AS(
 	SELECT